vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 only be a nasal or semivowel), the m is allowed to be assimilated to that following consonant.
 This is because the h has no position of the mouth-organs peculiar to itself, but is uttered in the position of the next sound.
-The Prātiçākhyas do not take any notice of the case.
+The Prātiśākhyas do not take any notice of the case.

 h\.
 Cases are met with in the Veda where a final m appears to be dropped before a vowel, the final and initial vowels being then combined into